From the author:

 No one likes to embark on a journey into the unknown: that is why one of the most important recommendations of the systemic moderation is to carefully examine the moderation order in advance.

-Especially if you want to moderate a meeting.
-Only those who are fully aware of the parameters of the framework can make agile and flexible decisions about which procedure is the right one for each situation.
+Especially when you want to moderate a meeting.
+Only those who are fully aware of the framework parameters can decide in an agile and flexible manner which approach is the right one for the situation.

 Check moderation order, discover group